 Ever since torrents were introduced to the Internet, online content discovery has been significantly simplified.
 Even though getting from searching to downloading torrents is very simple, there’s still a learning curve that you need to overcome.

-In this guide, we will cover every little detail about torrents, focusing on topics like how to torrent, getting the perfect software for your torrenting needs, choosing a VPN that will protect your torrenting activities, and finally getting that torrent downloaded so that you can enjoy your new content, software, or app.
+In this guide, we will cover every little detail about torrents, focusing on topics like how to torrent, getting the perfect software for your torrenting needs, choosing a

 How to torrent: The basics

 The introduction of torrents has revolutionized the process of online content discovery.
 Torrents allow users to browse and download content for free, but I bet you already knew that.
 How knowledgeable are you about torrents though, really?
 If you aren’t very familiar with the concept of torrenting, don’t worry, you’re not alone.

 i don't even know how torrenting and seeding works pic.twitter.com/WHtCY7Knkf

 For starters, let’s look at the basics of torrents:

 - What are torrents: Simply defined, torrents are files that store information about other files.
 When you’re torrenting a file, it means that you are transferring a file over a Peer-To-Peer network.
 A P2P network can be explained as a network created when two or more computers are connected to share without having to go through a separate server computer.

 - Torrent genesis: Torrenting started in 2001, and was created by Bram Cohen.
 His intent was to allow everyone free access to online content.

 - Understanding torrents: Torrents and magnet links are pointer files that hold specific information related to the files to be distributed.
 Torrents help the software locate the computers of those users who are sharing the specific file that you want to download.
 By using torrents, you can command your software to connect you with the private computers and copy the files they share.